Hi! I’m Veronica Setterhall. I started Hyperbrain.me as a platform to write about ways to live in a more creative and sustainable way.

 So, isn’t hyperbrain.me a bit weird name for a mag like this?
 The name was chosen since it perfectly reflects a multi-passionate and (a bit) hyper person, but I’d like to see it more like a positive invitation – for you to hyperbrain yourself – become all that you want to be!

-I’m a multi-passionate gardener, musician, crafter, & writer.
+I’m a multi-passionate gardener, metal and classical musician, crafter, & writer.
 I finally dare to call myself all that because I do have several years of experience in each one of those fields.
 I’ve had my own farm in Portugal, worked with logging horses, toured with bands, I sew my own clothes, know a bunch of historical crafts, I’ve written hundreds of thousands of words (more for others than what you find here), studied art and interior history, worked as a singing teacher, built my own business from scratch (Yes, I know how it is to be poor at first) and I learn new things every day.
 That’s the most important thing, to always be open for learning more and trying new things.
 With time I have found the topics and crafts I always return to, the things I feel proficient in and love.
 Those are the things I share with you here.

 For the things I don’t know (yet) I invite others to write and present what they’re best at.